 - Certified copies of all academic transcripts and degree certificates.

-- A certified copy of your ID.
+- A certified copy of the applicant’s ID/passport

 - A CV including a full list of publications.

 QUERIES: All Call and IT related enquiries can be directed to:

 Scholarships Support: Kgomotso Ramushu (firstname.lastname@example.org; 011 480 2315)